 WORDS: URSULA GLITCH

-Describe your music in 30 words.
+Describe your work in brief.

 What inspires you?

 I think my grandfather is very inspiring.
 He used to be a farmer and is very resourceful.
 He is always on the lookout for useful odds and ends.
 He is brilliant at making and fixing things with glue and nails and string.
 He also taught me to be interested in everything around you.
 Always observe and be interested in things.

 If you were one of your creations, which would you be?

 Well, a friend (Ai Lucas) painted a picture of my boyfriend and I as animals – he is a sloth and I am a sleepy looking rabbit.
 I suppose a rabbit who has eaten too much lettuce.